junegunn/fzf/README.md

 `fzf-tmux` script
 -----------------

-[fzf-tmux](bin/fzf-tmux) is a bash script that opens fzf in a tmux split.
+[fzf-tmux](bin/fzf-tmux) is a bash script that opens fzf in a tmux pane.

 ```sh
 # usage: fzf-tmux [-h HEIGHT[%]] [-w WIDTH[%]] [--] [FZF OPTIONS]